How many apartments are available in 34233 on Rentable.co?

 1 BR2 BR

-May Prices: Sarasota vs. Surrounding Areas
+June Prices: Sarasota vs. Surrounding Areas

 Rent Prices in Sarasota and Surrounding Areas

-Rent prices have decreased in Sarasota over the last month.
+Rent prices have increased in Sarasota over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Sarasota suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: